WIAS-PDELib/ExtendableFEMBase.jl/docs/src/fems.md

 # Implemented Finite Elements

-This page describes the finite element type-tree and lists all implemented finite elements.
+This page provides an overview of the finite element type hierarchy and lists all finite elements currently implemented in ExtendableFEMBase.

-## The Finite Element Type-Tree
+## The Finite Element Type Hierarchy

-Finite elements are abstract type leaves in a type-tree.
-The complete tree looks like this:
+Finite elements in ExtendableFEMBase are organized as leaves in an abstract type hierarchy.
+The complete type tree is as follows:

 ```
 AbstractFiniteElement